Mundulea sericea

 Mundulea sericea, the cork bush, is an attractive shrub or small tree which is found in relatively open woodlands of Africa and South Asia.
 It is the only member of the genus with a range extending beyond Madagascar, and it resembles some African shrubs in the related genus Tephrosia.

 Range

 The species occurs commonly in Madagascar, southern to central Africa, India and Sri Lanka.
 At its southern limit it is found in northern KwaZulu-Natal and northwards of the Vaal River, South Africa.
-It has a preference for rocky slopes but is also found in savannah.
-The subspecies native to Madagascar is sometimes assigned to a separate species, Mundulea striata.
+It has a preference for rocky slopes but is also found in savanna.